SAIDProtocol/ICNInteroperability/README.md

   - [x] static (similar to file retriever)
   - [x] dynamic (similar to ORS client)
   - [x] MF content aggregator: (Use MF-IP GW to optimize)
 - [ ] Optimization: chunked transmission
 - [ ] Optimization: put a global pending request table in the gw, instead of each adapter
+- [ ] Report system
+  - [x] Basic report framework at DomainAdapter
+  - [x] Report implementation at DomainAdapterIP
+  - [x] Report implementation at DomainAdapterNDN
+  - [x] Report implementation at DomainAdapterMF
+  - [ ] Report action implementation